MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Theoretical Analysis

 \subsection{Sparsification with Transition Probability}

 In this section, we provide details about our sparsification technique.
 First, we introduce how to obtain an item-item transition matrix to model the conditional transition probability between items $p(v_j|v_i)$.
-Then, we introduce how it is exploited by our sparsification technique to approximate $p(v_i, v_j)$, which is intractable.
+Then, we introduce how it is exploited by our sparsification technique to approximate $p(v_i, v_j)$.

 Given the sparse interaction matrix $\mathcal{M}^{u \rightarrow v}$, we can easily obtain the sparse user-item transition matrix as follows: